-Jane Rogoyska is a writer and historian whose work explores themes of conflict, exile, identity, memory and politics in 20th-century Europe.
+Jane Rogoyska is a writer whose work explores themes of conflict, exile, identity, memory and politics in 20th-century Europe.
 She has a particular interest in the turbulent period between the 1930s and the beginning of the Cold War, with a recent focus on Poland’s wartime and post-war experience.

 Writing about Katyń

 My grandfather was a Polish economist and civil servant.
 At the outbreak of the Second World War he was Deputy Director of the Bank of Poland.
 In his youth, he had been a member of the Polish intelligence services and fought for Polish independence with Marshal Piłsudski.

 My father’s early memories of fleeing Warsaw with his parents on a specially commissioned government train (along with government gold hidden under the floorboards) has always exerted a powerful fascination over me.
 That journey marks a transition: not just the moment when my father’s destiny changed irrevocably but the point at which the sophisticated, cosmopolitan, multicultural Poland of the 1930s, to which my grandfather and the protagonists of Kozłowski and Surviving Katyń belonged, came to an abrupt end.